What Is E-A-T and Why It Matters?

 -

-Protection from algorithm updates
+Protection from updates

 E-A-T Action Plan